 Simply put, climate change refers to long-term shifts in temperature and weather patterns.
 There have always been changes in the Earth's climate over its billions of years of history, shown through phases such as the ice age.
-However, these are natural changes to the climate which happened over thousands of years — unlike the rapid changes we've seen in our climate since the Industrial Revolution.
+However, these are natural changes to the climate that happened over thousands of years — unlike the rapid changes we've seen in our climate since the Industrial Revolution.

 The main way humans are causing this accelerated climate change is through greenhouse gas emissions.
-Greenhouse gases do occur naturally, but it's human activities, such as the burning of fossil fuels, deforestation, as well as agriculture and land use changes, that have increased their concentration significantly (see here, here, and here).
+Greenhouse gases do occur naturally, but it's human activities, such as the burning of fossil fuels, deforestation, as well as agriculture and land use changes, that have increased their concentration significantly (see herehere, and here).

 Human activities, such as burning fossil fuels, have drastically increased the levels of CO₂ in our atmosphere.